 Here you will learn how to use more advanced features of the platform.
-Together we'll develop a more complex system, working with multiple types agents.
+Together we'll develop a more complex system, working with multiple types of agents.
 You will also see how you can train new machine learning systems from scratch when you don’t have any initial data.

-No matter how complex our systems get, we always want our agents to display these three core characteristics in communication with end users:
+However, no matter how complex our systems get, we always want our agents to display these three core characteristics in communication with end users:

 - I know you (and that's why I can take care of your specific needs)

 - I have the expertise (and that's why my advice is relevant)

 - I care about you (and that's why I'm proactively reaching out to you).